‘It’s a combination of fear and determination. The fear of going back to where I was and the determination to not go back there’.

 Not only did Paul achieve that, he took a massive one minute 38 off his PB to cross the line in 29.35.
 “All I can remember about crossing the line is feeling solidly stuffed.
 I left every ounce of energy out there on the course … I was hoping I might do enough to get sub 30 but as long as I got the PB I was going to be happy, the fact I got both was a bonus,” said Paul who is awaiting the arrival of his much smaller sized milestone t-shirt, unlike the 50 version that hangs off him.

-On Easter Sunday Paul will complete his first official half marathon in Hobart.
+On Easter Sunday Paul completed his first official half marathon.
 “It’s not until I sit back and reflect that I realise how much has changed.
 It’s been a steady process.
 I’m happy it’s happened and impressed that I’ve stuck to it.
 Instead of using my lap band as a solution, I’ve used it as a tool.”